 Weekly pooled testing sessions help MCC more quickly contain outbreaks before they happen on campus.
-You must test negative for COVID-19 at least every two weeks to continue coming to campus.
+You must test negative for COVID-19 on a weekly basis to continue coming to campus.
 You will not be charged for the tests.

 Pooled testing is a saliva test you conduct yourself by swabbing your mouth.
 The test itself takes approximately 15 minutes.
-A link to the registration app and steps to help you prepare for the test are available online.
+A link to the registration app and steps to help you prepare for the test are available pooled testing web page.
 Please register on the SUNY Upstate Medical University website at least two-days prior to your scheduled test.
-Contact MCC at covid19@monroecc.edu if you have questions.
+Contact MCC at covid19response@monroecc.edu if you have questions.